rrj2312/BlogApplication_EventManagement/README.md

 - Open browser at http://localhost:3000

 Environment Setup
-  Prerequisites
+  Prerequisites:
 - Install Node.js (v16+ recommended) with npm
 - Install Python 3.8+ (if backend uses Python) and pip
 - Install a relational database server (PostgreSQL or MySQL)
 - Git for version control

   Steps
   1. Clone the repository
   - git clone <repo-url>
   - cd BlogApplication_EventManagement

   2. Install dependencies
   - For frontend: npm install
   - For backend (Python example): pip install -r requirements.txt

   3. Setup Database:
   - Install and run PostgreSQL or MySQL server locally or use a remote DB
   - Create a database for the project
   - Note the database name, username, and password for environment configuration

   4.Configure Environment Variables
     - Create a .env file at the root project directory with: